 Emotional Stressors

-- Unexpected death of a loved one.
+- Unexpected death of a loved one or pet.

-- A frightening medical diagnosis.
+- Receiving a frightening or terminal medical diagnosis.

 Physical Stressors

-- An asthma attack.
+- A life-threatening asthma attack.

 Who is at Risk?